theodoratzina/Digital-Image-Processing/README.md

 ---

-## Exercise 2 — Edge Detection & Circle Finding
+## Exercise 2 — Edge & Circle Detection

 Implements a full **FIR convolution** engine and two edge detectors, then applies the **circular Hough transform** on top: